 Story no.2: The Date

-What came as a unwelcome surprise the next morning was to see twitter updates of my evening as well as a photograph of my date and I. Thankfully, my date’s face is not visible.
+What came as an unwelcome surprise the next morning was to see Twitter updates of my evening as well as a photograph of my date and me Thankfully, my date’s face was not visible.
 I say ‘thankfully’ only because it’s bad enough having my privacy invaded by my friends, imagine how mortifying to discover that they intruded on his as well!

 Story no.3: It’s art, not life

 A friend of mine is an artist and has shown me some of his sketches in the past for feedback.
 Recently he has also started sharing his work on Facebook for more feedback and conversation with his audience.
 One of them is a reworked sketch based on some of my comments.